 Via curl:

-The following response is returned with only the requested attributes.
+The response includes only the requested attributes.

 Another example